nkrishnanpdx/deepscan/deepsecscan_report.md

 - **Affected Products:** N/A

 **Description:**
-A vulnerability in Intel processors that allows local attackers to infer data through a side-channel attack using the Load Value Injection (LVI) method.
+A vulnerability in Intel processors, known as Special Register Buffer Data Sampling (SRBDS), allowing unauthorized disclosure of information via a side-channel attack.

 ---